I Ching, Yijing or Zhou Yi

 Hui, counseling, plan, consider.
 Later: regret.

-Hui is a picture of a mother (a woman with breasts) and something on her head, like branches coming out of it, or according to Wang Hongyuan a feather headdress (MEI3 , picture 2).
+Hui is a picture of a mother (a woman with breasts) and something on her head, like branches coming out of it, or according to Wang Hongyuan a feather headdress (left part of picture in title).
 She is the teacher, the one who says no, most of the characters with this mother in it have meanings like regret, trouble, to improve, to correct, dark and such.
-Mei means on oracle bones: clouded sky, dark weather.
+Meaning on oracle bones: clouded sky, dark weather.
+It is the character Mei2.

-The peculiar thing about HUI in 'regret disappears' (or 'plans disappear'?) is, that it figures like this only in the hexagrams 31 to 64, but in more places than the other uses of regret.
+The peculiar thing about HUI in 'regret disappears' is that it figures like this only in the hexagrams 31 to 64, but in more places than the other uses of regret.

 Harmen Mesker about this character